singerdmx/flutter-quill/README.md

 </p>

 > [!IMPORTANT]
-> Currently this feature is not supported on the web.
+> Currently this feature is unsupported on the web.
 > See [issue #1998](https://github.com/singerdmx/flutter-quill/issues/1998) and [issue #2220](https://github.com/singerdmx/flutter-quill/issues/2220)
  for more details.